Down Syndrome (Trisomy 21): Speech Therapy Support

 No, on the contrary.
 Research shows that signs facilitate the emergence of oral language in children with trisomy 21.
 They allow communication while waiting for speech to develop, reduce frustration, and serve as a "bridge" to oral language.
 Children naturally abandon signs when they can express themselves verbally.

-Yes, many people with trisomy 21 learn to read, sometimes at a good level.
+Yes, many individuals with trisomy 21 learn to read, sometimes at a good level.
 Reading can even be a support for oral language (written words are stable, unlike heard words).
-An approach combining global and analytical methods, with many visual supports, gives good results.
+An approach combining global and analytical methods, with plenty of visual supports, yields good results.